analytiq-hub/sigagent.github.io/machine_learning/_posts/2021-01-22-reinforce.md

 - Monte Carlo Tree Search (MCTS) is used when the space of states $$\mathcal{S}$$ and actions $$\mathcal{A}$$ are finite, and the transition functions $$P(s' \vert s, a)$$ are known.
 In the past, MCTS was used for board games (Chess, Go), though new generation programs for Chess and Go use policy-based algorithms combined with self-play (AphaGo, AlphaZero).
 - Linear Quadratic Regulators (iLQR), Model Predictve Control (MPC) involve learning $$P(s' \vert s, a)$$.

+Models are often unavailable, or can't be learned.
+If they are, however, and if the number of states and actions is small, then model-based algorithms are an order of magnitude more efficient than value or policiy based algorithms.

+Model-based algorithms, effectively, simulate the environment.
+If the estimation errors are small, the algorithm learned in simulation will work well when run in the actual environment.
+However, the estimation errors can compound quickly over several steps of actions.

 This page was created with
 * Diagram software from [draw.io](https://draw.io)
 * [MathJax](http://sgeos.github.io/github/jekyll/2016/08/21/adding_mathjax_to_a_jekyll_github_pages_blog.html) for LaTeX typesetting